 All other terms and conditions of the Option Agreement shall remain in full force and effect.
-On March 25, 2022, these non-interest bearing loan was acquired by and transferred to a creditor who subsequently entered into a long term debt agreement with the Company (see Note 7).
+On March 25, 2022, these non-interest bearing loans were acquired by and transferred to a creditor who subsequently entered into a long term debt agreement with the Company (see Note 7).

-Hewitt Point Project
+Hewitt Point Project (British Columbia, Canada)